Bforartists/org.bforartists.Bforartists/readme.md

 This project was forked from here https://github.com/flathub/org.blender.Blender commit a98470a

-This is not officials bforartists authors project.
+This is not official bforartists authors project.